elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20240403.md

 - Explanation of the updated scope of the white paper.
 Two options for white papers:
   - Option A) Scope is on a detailed comparison of some selected options (subset) of all options available (not mentioned in the paper)
-  - Option B) Broader scope whats available, motivation as an outcome, detailed comparison with a subset as second paper
+  - Option B) Broader scope what's available, motivation as an outcome, detailed comparison with a subset as second paper
 - **NEW**: Agreed on a broader group: The group tends towards Option B. The revised title will be "Survey on State-of-the-Art Open Source Linux-Like Operating Systems in Avionics"

 ---